-This country's dairy industry is one of its biggest export earners.
+The dairy industry is one of New Zealand's biggest export earners.
 Profit in dairying is made from producing and selling milk from dairy cows.
 Before a cow can produce milk she must first get pregnant and give birth.

 New Zealand dairy cows are largely fed on grass.
 They are pregnant for around 9 months.
 Traditionally most cows calve (give birth) in the late winter or early spring, generally between July and September, with those cows being milked through into autumn.
 In addition, some farmers choose to be 'winter milk farmers', calving their cows in the late summer and autumn to produce milk through the winter months.